 The study summarized above provides further evidence of the positive effects of ACT on exercise promotion (13).
 However, its authors report that “The evidence for (physical activity) maintenance was not as strong for participants who only attended 1 of 2 intervention sessions, which suggests that a minimal dosage may be necessary and that increasing the intensity, length, or frequency of intervention contacts may result in greater maintenance of change”.

-This might also suggest that to achieve long-lasting commitment to physical activity and tangible health effects, physical therapists may need to not only target ACT’s six core processes during a first encounter with their clients or patients, but reinforce them also over the course of treatment.
+This might also suggest that to achieve long-lasting commitment to physical activity and tangible health effects, physical therapists may need to target ACT’s six core processes during a first encounter with their clients or patients, as well as reinforce them over the course of treatment.

-Have you tried ACT or other behavioral strategies to increase adherence to exercise in your clients?
+Have you tried ACT or other behavioral strategies to improve your clients’ adherence to exercise?

 1- Hayes, S. C., Strosahl, K. D., & Wilson, K. G. (2016).
 Acceptance and commitment therapy: The process and practice of mindful change.
 Second Edition.
 Guilford Press, New York, NY.